Sterne, Hedda, b. 1910 d. 2011

 Active in New York, N.Y.

-Collection size: 1.6 linear feet (partially microfilmed on 2 reels)
+Collection size: 1.3 linear feet

 How to Use this Collection

 - Read the Finding Aid for this collection

 - Portions of this collection are available on 35 mm microfilm reels 144-145, and 5028 at the Archives of American Art offices, and through interlibrary loan.
 Researchers should note that the arrangement of the papers as described in this finding aid does not reflect the order of the collection on microfilm due to reprocessing and the microfilm is incomplete.

 - Use of original papers requires an appointment.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 Also in the Archives